CatX711/GreetLang/GP Files/README.md

 <br />

-This are not *real code* as GreetLang+ is a concept-language.
+This is not *real code* as GreetLang+ is a concept-language.